EricRovell/rational/README.md

     <code>.div(Rational | Input)</code>
   </summary>

-  Performs the division and returns the quotien as new `Rational` instance.
+  Performs the division and returns the quotient as new `Rational` instance.

   ```js
   rational(1, 2)